 Filling the Trees with Sugar Cookie Hearts

-How many trees you fill, is really up to you.
-I typically keep half the trees unfilled as silhouettes and then fill the other half.
-Since the filled heart is so small, the cookies will still bake at the same rate so no need for concern on these, it’s the 2-inch hearts you should bake separately.
+• Since the filled heart is so small, the cookies will still bake at the same rate so no need for concern on these, it’s the 2-inch hearts you should bake separately.

 Bake Cut Christmas Cookies According to their Size

-If you are baking the 2-inch hearts to send as a coordinating cookie, these should be baked separately on a different tray.
-Otherwise, they will be done before the trees are done and it will be a hassle to remove them mid-stream.
-Really the rule of thumb should be, bake cut Christmas cookies together according to size!
-Since size will dictate the baking time.
+• If you are baking the 2-inch hearts to send as a coordinating cookie, these should be baked separately on a different tray.

 You can also bake off the smaller hearts, that are created from the center of the house-shaped cutter.
 But again, these should be baked on a separate tray.
-I also think it’s fun to mix the hearts in the packaging, giving your recipitent a few of the larger ones, mixed with a few of these mini ones.
+I also think it’s fun to mix the hearts in the packaging, giving your recipient a few of the larger ones, mixed with a few of these mini ones.

 Decorating the Cookie Boxes

-For the Christmas tree cookies, I like to wrap them up in these bright red cookie tins, which have been filled with some Natural Raffia to keep them from breaking, then tie them with a classic ivory grosgrain ribbon, decorated with a faux evergreen sprig and a Christmas Tree gift tag.
+For the Christmas tree cookies, I like to wrap them up in these bright red cookie tins, which have been filled with some Natural Raffia to keep them from breaking, then tie them with a classic ivory grosgrain ribbon, decorated with a faux evergreen sprig and a Christmas Tree gift tag

 For the House Shaped Cookies and for more of a “winter-theme” box.
-I love these Rose Gold Cookie Tins, tied up with some Mauve Grosgrain Ribbon, a Silver Snowflake, and Silver Berry Sprig.
+I love these Rose Gold Cookie Tins, tied up with some Mauve Grosgrain Ribbon, a Silver Snowflake, and Silver Berry Sprig

 To continue the snowy theme, you can attach a snowflake gift tag, which comes in the Gift Tag Set that also includes the Christmas Tree tags!